fitting background music

 - Graphical skin editor makes simple in-game UI adjustments easy to use

-- Although the rate control is nice to have, the UI for accessing it pretty clunky (especially compared to Etterna or Quaver)
+- Although the rate control is nice to have, the UI for accessing it is pretty clunky (especially compared to Etterna or Quaver)

 - The file structure is impossible to work with